Safeguarding and Welfare Requirement: Health

 This policy has been developed through consultation with parents of the setting, immediate staff and our Board of Directors.
 This has been shared through an information letter setting out the rationale behind the HEYA award and our decision to move to the silver award and then a draft of the proposed policy and lunch box samples, we welcomed any contributions.

 Rationale and Aims: This policy is important because it will help establish good eating habits early on in life, will help reduce nutrient deficiencies, reducing the chance of becoming overweight or obese, and contributing towards gaining the Healthy Early Years Silver Award.
-It will also encourage children to learn more about different foods and to eat a well-balanced diet, it will set out the foundation for their future/adulthood health and well-being.

 We will aim to ensure all food and drink within our setting promotes health and well-being to the children, staff and visitors, and that food provided by parents for lunch club also meet the healthy nutrient requirements and portion control.
-This award and policy will help improve the nutrition of under 5s and to ensure we are meeting the statutory requirements of the
+This award and policy will help improve the nutrition of under 5s and to ensure we are meeting the statutory requirements of the EYFS.

 This policy applies to the following people.